-Surgical modifiers are crucial to telling the story of a claim by identifying procedures that have been altered, without changing the core meaning of the code(s) submitted.
-Let’s focus on proper application and instructive resources for three surgical modifiers: modifier 50, modifier 51, and modifier 59.
+Surgical modifiers 50 and 52 and modifier 59 are crucial to telling the story of a claim by identifying procedures that have been altered, without changing the core meaning of the code(s) submitted.
+Let’s focus on proper application and instructive resources for these three modifiers.

 - Do use modifier 50 on bilateral body organs, such as the kidneys, ureters, and hands.